 What covers it: public liability insurance

-Do you go out and about to your clients or have visitors to your premises?
-If there’s an accident (and it’s your fault) and someone’s injured or their property’s damaged as a result, you can be held liable.
+Do you go out and about to your clients or have people come to you?
+If there’s an accident that’s your fault, and someone’s injured or their property’s damaged, you can be held liable.

-Levels of cover usually range between £1m and £5m.
-A £10m level of cover isn’t uncommon, particularly as part of a generic contract’s terms.
-Check this amount with your client if they ask for it – it can cost you a fair bit.
+Levels of cover usually range between £1m and £5m. £10m cover isn’t uncommon as part of a contract’s terms.
+Check with your client if they ask for it – it can cost a fair bit.